Explore Jobs

 2. What is a good salary for a senior project manager?

 A good salary for a senior project manager is $110,947 or more.
-The average senior project manager salary is $110,947, so those making at least $110,947 are earning above-average paychecks.
+This figure represents the average senior project manager salary, indicating that those earning this amount are above average.

 3. Do Senior Project Manager jobs pay well?